Faculty, Staff & Students

 513-556-2423

-Dr. Whembolua is an Associate Professor of Health Policy and Management in the department of Africana studies and an affiliate faculty in the College of Medicine.
+Dr. Whembolua is a Professor of Health Policy and Management in the department of Africana studies and in the College of Medicine.
 As a behavioral scientist, his research explores the socio-cultural determinants of health among African populations (global health) and their diasporas (health disparities).
-He is the founding director of the Global Health Studies certificate.
+He currently serves as the founding director of the Global Health Studies certificate, the Social Justice program director and the Africana studies Undergraduate Director.

 Educator Faculty